Did you know that the average home contains numerous fire hazards?

 See if they’re overloaded or showing signs of wear

-Rearrange things so as many appliances as possible are able to use their own outlets
+Rearrange things so that as many appliances as possible are able to use their own outlets

 Use extension cords to reach more distant outlets